 The goal: user centred design.

-The platform limitations on the SFA's Apprenticeships application service prevented rapid testing and development of new functionality, which meant new releases would only be 2 or three times a year.
+The platform limitations on the ESFA's Apprenticeships application service prevented rapid testing and development of new functionality, which meant new releases would only be 2 or three times a year.
 Slow search results not displaying for up to 30 seconds elevated site drop offs.
-Responding to user needs was not something it was designed to do quickly, and for the SFA to achieve a target of three million apprenticeships within the current Government's tenure, vast improvements to the service were vital.
+Responding to user needs was not something it was designed to do quickly, and for the ESFA to achieve a target of three million apprenticeships within the current Government's tenure, vast improvements to the service were vital.

 A more efficient user-friendly platform